Fallout 76 Camping Guide – How to Build, Best Locations

 Near Stations and Workbenches

-Earlier in the game, you may not the plans to build crafting stations and workbenches in your camp.
-Until you are able to build them yourself, it is advised that you pick your favorite workbenches and crafting stations and settle your camp near them because you will need to make food and water, create ammo, scrap items and much more.
+Earlier in the game, you may not have planned to build crafting stations and workbenches in your camp.
+Until you can build them yourself, it is advised that you pick your favorite workbenches and crafting stations and settle your camp near them because you will need to make food and water, create ammo, scrap items, and much more.

 Near Main Resources

-As we mentioned earlier, the main resources while building a camp include wood, concrete and steel.
-You can make your camp near locations which are closer to masses of these resources such as ruined roads and forests.
-You can quickly go to these locations and farm up some wood and concrete quickly while building your camp.
+As we mentioned earlier, the main resources while building a camp include wood, concrete, and steel.
+You can make your camp near locations that are closer to masses of these resources such as ruined roads and forests.
+You can quickly go to these locations and farm up some wood and concrete while building your camp.

 Near Civilizations

-The wastelands of Fallout 76 are full of different cities and towns which are fully functional and offer you tons of services.
-Setting up camp near them will be very helpful for you as you can quickly go there and avail different services such as merchants, workbenches and more.
-You also have less chances of getting attacked by creatures near civilizations.
+The wastelands of Fallout 76 are full of different cities and towns that are fully functional and offer you tons of services.
+Setting up camp near them will be very helpful for you as you can quickly go there and avail of different services such as merchants, workbenches and more.
+You also have fewer chances of getting attacked by creatures near civilizations.

 Away From Enemies

 Your camp needs to be a safe haven for you, not a target practice for your enemies.
-Make sure that you are setting up your camp away from spawn locations of creatures and other enemies of the game otherwise you will serve as early breakfast, lunch or whatever time is in the game for the creatures or other enemies all the time.
+Make sure that you are setting up your camp away from spawn locations of creatures and other enemies of the game otherwise, you will serve early breakfast, lunch, or whatever time is in the game for the creatures or other enemies all the time.

 Near Power Sources